A community where cellists thrive!

 “MCE students are the most musical and motivated.
 MCE is a place where cellists of all abilities and ages thrive!”

-Benjamin Whitecomb
+Benjamin Whitcomb

 Professor of Cello and Music Theory at the University of Wisconsin-Whitewater